vsahil/XCSP3_to_C/README.md

 ##Generating different versions of C code
 1. Line 267 in `XCSP3PrintCallbacks.h` declares a variable `run_klee`.
 This variable is set to 1 if code transformation is for KLEE and 0 if for LLBMC
 2. Line 268 declares a variable named `flag_extensional_benchmarks`, to decide the extensional version desired.
 The comments in the following lines help with the choice.
+If an intensional benchmark is being run, set this to 0.
 3. Line 302 declares a variable named `flag_intensional_benchmarks`, to decide the intensional version desired.
-The comments in the following lines help with the choice
+The comments in the following lines help with the choice.
+If an extensional benchmark is being run, set this to 0.